 10 At-Home Food Preservation Techniques

-1. Food Drying
+2. Food Drying

-Through the reduction of moisture content, drying foods reduces the growth of germs, yeasts, and mold.
+By reducing moisture content, drying foods reduces the growth of germs, yeasts, and mold.
 Sun-drying seeds have been used to dehydrate the food of primitive peoples from ancient times.

 Electric food dehydrators, freeze-drying, and ovens are now speeding up what was previously done by the sun and air.
 Fruits, beans, vegetables, spices, meat, and fish are all good dehydrators.